giacbrd/SmartPipeline/README.rst

 finally executions and errors are monitored by the pipeline.

-It is a framework for engineering sequences of data operations: an optimal solution for fast and clean data analysis prototypes, that can be immediately ready for production.
+It is a framework for engineering sequences of data operations: an optimal solution for fast and clean data analysis prototypes (small/medium projects and POC), that can be immediately ready for production.
 No dependencies are required.